Skip to Content

 Study traffic on these pages, user dwell time, and bounce rates to draw a fairly detailed picture of how users interact with this content.

-Method Four: Heatmaps
+Method Two: Heatmaps

 Heatmap tools show how users interact with your pages after they navigate to them.
 (Many heatmap trackers are on the market.
 We like Hotjar and Clarity.)